-DocTours have elective placements for medical students in Nepal.
+DocTours have medical elective placements for all medical students in Nepal.
 There are also work experience placements for dental students, nursing students, optometry, physiotherapy and other healthcare students who want to gain clinical experience abroad.

 Non-medical students are also welcome to volunteer at the local school to help the children with their English lessons, pronunciation and reading.

 The scenery of Nepal is simply stunning.
 The world’s highest mountain ranges plunge into lush valleys teeming with exotic wildlife, remote monasteries and villages adorn the landscape.
 Experience a cultural immersion as you meet Hindu and Buddhist people in a land of yaks and yetis, stupas and Sherpa’s majestic temples, shrines and sculptures.
 Where jungles team with exotic wildlife and some of the best hiking trails in the world.

 (Forward your completed Volunteer Application Form so that we can hold your place)

 DocTours works with a number of hospitals in the Kathmandu Valley that serve the villages and surrounding hill country in the district.
 Week long student medical rotations are offered in general surgery, orthopaedics, internal medicine, paediatrics, and Ob-Gyn.
 You may request specific rotations among those available.
 You may also have the opportunity to participate in health camps in remote communities, teach health and hygiene to local school children and get involved in local community activities.

 Students are expected to report for duties at 8:30 AM to 4:00 PM daily, Sunday to Thursday and 8:30 AM to 1:00 PM on Fridays.
 Students can also volunteer to participate in night calls to gain more exposure and experience (e.g. deliveries, emergency surgeries, etc).
 As with any rotation – attendance at morning rounds, conferences, and clinics is recommended.